Landscape with the Fall of Icarus

 Landscape with the Fall of Icarus is a painting in oil on canvas measuring 73.5 × 112 cm now in the Oldmasters Museum (part of the Royal Museums of Fine Arts of Belgium) in Brussels.
 It was long thought to be by the leading painter of Dutch and Flemish Renaissance painting, Pieter Bruegel the Elder.
 However, following technical examinations in 1996 of the painting hanging in the Brussels museum, that attribution is regarded as very doubtful, and the painting, perhaps painted in the 1560s, is now usually seen as a good early copy by an unknown artist of Bruegel's lost original, perhaps from about 1558.
 According to the museum: "It is doubtful the execution is by Bruegel the Elder, but the composition can be said with certainty to be his", although recent technical research has re-opened the question.

+A second version, oil on wood, is currently located in Museum van Buuren, also in Brussels, attributed to the Bruegel circle.

 The painting is Bruegel's only subject taken from classical mythology, and is largely derived from Ovid.
 It is described in W. H. Auden's famous poem "Musée des Beaux-Arts", then the name of the museum in Brussels which holds the painting, and became the subject of a poem of the same name by William Carlos Williams, as well as "Lines on Bruegel's 'Icarus by Michael Hamburger.

-Though the world landscape, a type of work with the title subject represented by small figures in the distance, was an established type in Early Netherlandish painting, pioneered by Joachim Patinir, to have a much larger unrelated "genre" figure in the foreground is original and represents something of a blow against the emerging hierarchy of genres.
+Though the world landscape (a type of work pioneered by Joachim Patinir where the title subject is represented by small figures in the distance) was an established type in Early Netherlandish painting, the choice to have a much larger unrelated "genre" figure in the foreground is original and represents something of a blow against the emerging hierarchy of genres.
 Other landscapes by Bruegel, for example The Hunters in the Snow (1565) and others in that series of paintings showing the seasons, show genre figures in a raised foreground, but not so large relative to the size of the image, nor with a subject from a "higher" class of painting in the background.

 However, paintings from the same period by the Antwerp artist Pieter Aertsen had large kitchen or market genre scenes, with large figures in the foreground, and in the distant background a glimpse of a scene from the Life of Christ.
 Giving more prominence to "low" subject-matter than "high" in the same work is a feature of some Northern Mannerist art, often called "Mannerist inversion".
 The traditional moral of the Icarus story, warning against excessive ambition, is reinforced by (literally) fore-grounding humbler figures who appear content to fill useful agricultural roles in life.